Culture of Italy: Folklore and mythology

 An egg of Columbus refers to a brilliant idea or discovery that seems simple or easy after the fact.
 The expression refers to an apocryphal story, dating from at least the 16th century, in which it is said that Christopher Columbus, having been told that finding a new trade route was inevitable and no great accomplishment, challenges his critics to make an egg stand on its tip.
 After his challengers give up, Columbus does it himself by tapping the egg on the table to flatten its tip.
 The story is often alluded to when discussing creativity.
 The term has also been used as the trade name of a tangram puzzle and several mechanical puzzles.
 It also shows that anything can be done by anyone with the right set of skills; however, not everyone knows how to do it.

 Alberto da Giussano is a legendary character of the 12th century who would have participated, as a protagonist, in the battle of Legnano on 29 May 1176.
 In reality, according to historians, the actual military leader of the Lombard League in the famous military battle with Frederick Barbarossa was Guido da Landriano.
 Historical analyses made over time have indeed shown that the figure of Alberto da Giussano never existed.
-In the past, historians, attempting to find a real confirmation, hypothesized the identification of his figure with Albertus de Carathe (Alberto da Carate) and Albertus Longus (Alberto Longo), both among the Milanese who signed the pact in Cremona in March 1167 which established the Lombard League, or in an Alberto da Giussano mentioned in an appeal of 1196 presented to Pope Celestine III on the administration of the church-hospital of San Sempliciano.
+In the past, historians, attempting to find a real confirmation, hypothesised the identification of his figure with Albertus de Carathe (Alberto da Carate) and Albertus Longus (Alberto Longo), both among the Milanese who signed the pact in Cremona in March 1167 which established the Lombard League, or in an Alberto da Giussano mentioned in an appeal of 1196 presented to Pope Celestine III on the administration of the church-hospital of San Sempliciano.
 These, however, are all weak identifications, given that they lack clear and convincing historical confirmation.

-The Val Camonica witch trials were two large witch trials which took place in Val Camonica in Italy, in 1505–1510 and 1518–1521.
+The Val Camonica witch trials were two large witch trials which took place in Val Camonica, in Italy, in 1505–1510 and 1518–1521.
 They were among the biggest Italian witch trials, and caused the deaths of about 60 persons, in each trial: 110 in total.
 The best source for the trials is considered to be the Venetian Marin Sanudo, who was the chronicler to the Council of Ten from 1496 to 1536.
 The documentary evidence was destroyed by order of Giacinto Gaggia, the bishop of Brescia, to prevent it from being used by the anticlerical opposition.